A Girl in Trouble

 Jessie: I haven’t read the book so could you read an extract to tempt me?

-Jessie: I know that your books are very popular.
-Let’s face it who wouldn’t like ‘romantic suspense with Irish roots and a touch of glamour.’
+Jessie: Your books are very popular.
+Let’s face it who wouldn’t like a romantic suspense with Irish roots and a touch of glamour.
 What do the reviewers say about your book?

 Jessie: How did you feel when you had finished writing your book, and did you miss any of the characters?